dxungngh/TextOnImage/README.md

 # Overview
 Features of this project:
-- Draw text on Image
+- Drawing text on Image
-- Drag text on Image.
+- Draging & dropping text on Image
-- Generate a bitmap that contains text and Image and paste it to Result Image.
+- Getting position of text
+- Merging text and image and generating a bitmap contains all of them